getreu/tp-note/doc/source/tp-note--manpage.md

 variables might be undefined.
 Please take into consideration, that a defined variable might contain the empty string '`""`'.

+For a more detailed description of the available template variables, please consult the '`const`' definitions in _Tp-Note_'s source code file '`note.rs`'

 ## Template filters